mikolmogorov/Ragout/USAGE.md

 * "scaffolds.ord" with a resulting order of contigs
 * "scaffolds.fasta" with scaffold sequences (contigs are separated by 11 Ns)
-* "scaffolds_refined.ord" with a refined order contigs (if you used -g option)
+* "scaffolds_refined.ord" with a refined order contigs (if -g was specified)
-* "scaffolds_refined.fasta" with refined scaffold sequences (if you used -g option)
+* "scaffolds_refined.fasta" with refined scaffold sequences (if -g was specified)

 The parameters choice
 ---------------------

 ### Minimum synteny block size

-Because the decomposition procedure is parameter-dependent (it requires a certain minimum synteny block size), the assembly is performed in multiple iterations with different synteny block scale.
+Because the decomposition procedure is parameter-dependent, the assembly is performed in multiple iterations with different synteny block scale.
 Intuitively, the algorithm firstly considers only contigs that are long enough and then puts shorter ones into the analysis.